dhylands/G30DEV/README.md

 connector in order to get a reliable ground.

 If you unscrew the mounting bolts on the connector then your frame ground doesn't go through to the shell, and my DB9 breakouts were also the same way.
-So I had to remove one set of mounting connectors in order for the the connectors to plug it in and then you lose the frame ground.
-If you're planning on using this connector, I'd recommend soldering a small wire (on the back of the PCB) from pin 5 on the DB8 connector to the mounting solder connection.
+My DB9 breakouts also had mounting connectors and when I removed them (so that I could plug it in), I lost the frame ground.
+If you're planning on using this connector, I'd recommend soldering a small wire (on the back of the PCB) from pin 5 on the DB9 connector to the mounting solder connection.

 ## Not yet tested:
 - WizNet 5500 Ethernet